 Many Blüthner style 4 baby grands from 1920 to 1939 need to have the “action standards” replaced as they form fissures and bow outwards, making correct regulation impossible.
 This work and action regulation costs about £1200+VAT (2014) provided someone has not previously attempted to repair the regulation without first replacing the standards.
 This second scenario is often the case, so the piano needs re-regulating and the cost will then be around £2300 +VAT (2014).

 Modern Blüthner grands from about 1995

 There are not many of these available, but they are generally of excellent quality, perhaps more suited to smaller rooms than the equivalent Steinway.

 This refers to a system whereby an extra string was added in the treble section.
-In our view this unique idea doesn’t really enhance the tone, though styles 8 and 6 fitted with this system are quite common and are excellent pianos.
+Most piano technicians today think this unique idea doesn’t really enhance the tone, though styles 8 and 6 fitted with this system are quite common and are excellent pianos.

 Straight strung and overstrung.
 These are by far the most common Blüthner uprights (95% of pre 1920 Blüthner uprights; later ones nearly all underdamped) dating mostly from 1880 to 1915.
 Overdamper means that the mechanism to stop the string after it’s played is above the hammer, and it is not so efficient meaning that there is an echo effect. the damping is especially poor in the upper range of damping.
 About 50% of these are straight strung.